Houston Qualified Domestic Relation Order Attorneys (QDRO)

 - The name of each plan to which the order applies;

 - The dollar amount or percentage (or the method of determining the amount or percentage) of the benefit to be paid to the alternate payee, and

 - The number of payments or time period to which the order applies.

 A QDRO can be obtained from a court during a divorce process, although there is no requirement that it only be obtained during a divorce.
 A QDRO is generally used to name a spouse as an alternative payee, but can also be used to name a child or other dependent.

 The experienced family law attorneys at Conner & Lindamood will guide you through the process of understanding whether you and your spouse’s assets, including retirement benefits, are subject to community property division; we will work with you to negotiate and/or litigate a proper division of the benefits and obtain a QDRO that serves your needs and honors your rights.

 Contact Experienced Houston QDRO Attorneys for Assistance in Houston, Galveston & Harris County

-For questions on QDROs or other matters pertaining to divorce, contact our Houston QDROs attorneys by calling 713-654-2112 for our Houston office or 281-486-6116 for our office in Clear Lake.
+For questions on QDROs or other matters pertaining to divorce, contact our Houston QDROs attorneys by calling 713-654-2112 for our Houston office or 281-486-6116 for our office in League City (by appointment only).